pulp-platform/cheshire/docs/tg/xilinx.md

 make ${CHS_ROOT}/sw/boot/linux.<myboard>.gpt.bin
 ```

 where `CHS_ROOT` is the root of the Cheshire repository.
+Note that for some boards, additional images with different configurations (i.e. `linux.<myboard>_<myconfig>.gpt.bin`) may be available.

-Flash this image to an SD card or SPI flash as described in the preceding sections, then reset into the boot mode corresponding for your boot medium.
+Flash your image to an SD card or SPI flash as described in the preceding sections, then reset into the boot mode corresponding for your boot medium.
 You should first see the ZSL print on the UART:

 ```
  /\___/\       Boot mode:       1